 This document describes how to set up Spinnaker secrets in an encrypted S3 bucket.
-In this example, we’ll be using a
+This example uses a bucket (

 us-west-2 region to store GitHub credentials and a kubeconfig file.
-We’ll be referencing the bucket by its URL
+You reference the bucket by its URL

-Since we’re storing sensitive information, we’ll protect the bucket by restricting access and enabling encryption.
+Since you’re storing sensitive information, make sure to protect the bucket by restricting access and enabling encryption.

-The important thing to remember is to run Halyard’s daemon and Spinnaker services that support decryption with IAM roles that allow them to read that content.
+Remember to run Halyard’s daemon and Spinnaker services with IAM roles that allow them to read that content.

 github: password: <PASSWORD> token: <TOKEN>

-Note: We could have chosen to store the password under different keys than
+Note: You could choose to store the password under different keys than

 github.token.
-We’d just need to change how to reference the secret further down.
+You’d just need to change how to reference the secret further down.

 Storing sensitive files

-Some of Spinnaker configuration also uses information stored as files.
-Let’s upload the
+Some Spinnaker configuration uses information stored as files.
+For example, upload the

-Now that secrets are safely stored in our bucket, we’ll reference them from our config files with the following format:
+Now that secrets are safely stored in the bucket, you reference them from your config files with the following format.
+The S3 specific parameters (

 For example, to reference